Weak dispersion for the Dirac equation on asymptotically flat and warped products spaces: The warped products case

 and

 \end{proposition}

 \begin{proof} The proof is straightforward computation. \end{proof}

-The strategy to prove Theorem \ref{locsmoothteo2} is the same we have seen in details in the previous section to deal with the asymptotically flat case, and thus consists in applying the virial identity \eqref{virialid} to an appropriate function $\varphi$, and then estimate the single terms.
-We deal with three different cases separately.
+The strategy to prove Theorem \ref{locsmoothteo2} is the same we have seen in details in the previous section to deal with the asymptotically flat case, and thus consists in applying the virial identity \eqref{virialid} to an appropriate function $\psi$, and then estimate the various terms.
+We will deal with the three different cases separately.

+Before getting into details, let us comment on the choice of the multiplier and on some of its basic properties.
+The multiplier we choose is very similar to the flat case or, indeed, the asymptotically flat case one.
+First, we take $\psi$ to be radial, which means here that it depends only on the priviledged variable $x^1 = r$.
+We divide $\psi$ into two sectors: one below a chosen $R$ ($r\leq R$) and one above $R$.
+Below $R$, we choose the map $\psi'$ to be affine.
+This is important because of the integral